 When the source is a principle

 But he made a couple crucial and common mistakes.
 First, John treated the Bible as a theology dictionary that contained a list of principles to live by.
 When situations would arise, his approach was to pick a principle and apply it.
+Unfortunately, this is not how the Bible works.

 When even if you’re right, you’re wrong